rockthejvm/rockthejvm-site/src/content/articles/akka-typed-adapting-messages.md

 ## Setup

 This article assumes you have Akka Typed in your project.
-If not, just create a new SBT project and add the following to your build.sbt:
+If not, just create a new sbt project and add the following to your build.sbt:

 ```scala
 val akkaVersion = "2.6.13"